In the last decade or so, local small businesses have experienced a fundamental shift in the way customers find them.

-Google increasingly emphasizes map results and (of course) paid results at the top of its results pages for local searches.
-Just look at the results for the local search "plumbers madison wi"
+Google increasingly emphasizes Google Business Profile-based results and (of course) paid results at the top of its results pages for local searches.
+Just look at the results for the local search "plumbers madison wi:"

-The first organic result doesn't appear until nearly half way down the page, well after the "above-the-fold" area.
+The first unpaid, plain blue link result doesn't appear until nearly half way down the page, well after the "above-the-fold" area.

-Is your business investing in a marketing strategy that includes optimization of paid results and map results?
+Is your business investing in a marketing strategy that includes optimization of Google My Business and paid results?

-Local online business directories like Yelp and TripAdvisor allow consumers to bypass traditional search engines entirely.
+Local online business directories like Yelp, TripAdvisor, or Madisonbd allow consumers to bypass traditional search engines entirely.
 They also provide a platform for users to leave reviews to help other users make buying decisions.

 Google is pretty good at guessing where and what your business is, but the more information you provide Google via GBP, the better chance you have of it showing up in Google Maps, Google Search and Google AdWords.

-GBP also allows you to manage your Google reviews, which I'll discuss below.
+GBP also allows you to manage your Google reviews, which I'll discuss next.

-2. Build out business citations in directories and elsewhere on the web
+5. Build out business citations in directories and elsewhere on the web.

 Before the days when local businesses were expected to have a web presence, Google used the number of citations—a fancy way of referring to anywhere on the internet a business' name and address show up—from authoritative sources as a factor in determining how credible a business was.

-Google still uses citations to determine authority today.
-This means your business and its website show up more often and in better positions on Google Maps and Google Search if you:
+This means your business and its website may show up more often and in better positions on Google Maps and Google Search if you: